hellomattio/pdf-portfolio-template/docs/index.md

 2. Update `content.js`
 3. `cd path/pdf-portfolio-template`
 3. Execute `run.sh` bash script
-4. The PDF will be generated and saved in the `/output` folder as `output.pdf`.
+4. The PDF will be generated and saved in the `/output` folder as `output.pdf`